UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

     for gamma in [0.1, 1.0, 10, 100]:
         for C in [0.1, 1.0, 10, 100]:
             for fold in folds:
-                fit in training portion with the given C score on validation portion
+                fit in training portion with the given C and gamma score on validation portion
             compute average score
     pick hyperparameters with the best score